Scholae latinae: online Latin course

 B2: chapters XXVIII through XXXIV.

-At the request of many students, from this year we’ll offer also a B3 course, which will be a sort of transition from Familia Romana to Roma aeterna.
+At the request of many students, we’ll offer also a B3 course, which will be a sort of transition from Familia Romana to Roma aeterna.

 During the course we’ll practise the language actively, in order to make the use of forms and structures learned in Familia Romana more automatic; we’ll enrich our vocabulary by reading mainly mythological texts; and we’ll learn some daily Latin expressions taken from the colloquia of the humanists.
 We recommend these books: